 Concentration Risk is captured in UGB's framework using internal and external regulations that cap the maximum exposure to any single obligor.
 There are established limits in place that set thresholds for aggregate industry, name lending and geography.
 Under the CBB's rules governing maximum single exposure, banks incorporated in the Kingdom of Bahrain are required to obtain the regulator's approval for any planned exposure to a single counterparty or group of connected counterparties that exceed 15% of the regulatory capital base.
-As at 30 June 2020, an exposure of US\$ 49,850 thousand comprised of exempted exposures that exceeded 15% of the capital base and accordingly not risk weighted at 800%.
-Unexempted exposures that exceeded 15% of the capital base and risk weighted at 800% are disclosed in section 4.9 to this document.
+As at 30 June 2023, an exposure of US\$ 62,201 thousand comprised of exempted exposures that exceeded 10% of the capital base and accordingly not risk weighted at 800%.
+Unexempted exposures that are risk weighted at 800% are disclosed in section 4.9 to this document.